abs-hub/project2-abs-hub/README.md

 * Login and Logout
 * Channel Creation
 * View all channel list
-* View max upto 100 messages
+* View max up to 100 messages
 * Send message in any channel
 * View users present/viewing that channel
 * Message count in each channel